Nightre/Rapid.js/README.md

 rapid.flush();
 ```

 With this flexible matrix stack, you can build your own architecture with minimal friction.
-It doesn't care how you organize your game logic. you can use ECS, scene graphs, components, or any hybrid approach you prefer.
+It doesn't care how you organize your game logic.
+You can use ECS, scene graphs, components, or any hybrid approach you prefer.

 For more information about matrix transformations, see the [Transformations](https://nightre.github.io/Rapid.js/docs.html#transformations).